inno-devops-labs/F23-core-course-labs/app_python/README.md

 Then open `http://127.0.0.1:5000/` in your web browser.
 You will see a message like as follows:
 `Current Moscow time is 2023-09-06, 08:51:18.794`

+You can also point to `/visits`.
+Here you can see amount of visits of the time webpage.

+Below are the routes with descriptions:
+`/` - show current moscow time
+`/visits` - visits count of the time webpage

 ### Docker

 #### How to build?